Pristine nature. Jagged ocean cliffs. Vast empty beaches. These are just a few of the things that you can expect when you visit the Oregon Coast.

 Location: Ecola State Park, Cannon Beach, OR 97110

 Cannon Beach is one of the most popular coastal towns in Oregon.
-More than 750,000 visitors come to Cannon Beach every year to vacation at this beautiful beachfront city.
+More than 750,000 visitors come to Cannon Beach every year to vacation in this beautiful beachfront city.

 The most recognizable landmark of Cannon Beach is the towering Haystack Rock that you can spot standing tall in the ocean from just about anywhere in town.
 Cannon Beach also offers a variety of lodging options from charming private rentals to casual resorts and spas.